Sarah Winnemucca

 Sarah Winnemucca was born near Humboldt Lake, Nevada, into an influential Northern Paiute family who led their community in pursuing friendly relations with the arriving groups of Anglo-American settlers.
-She is the daughter of Chief Winnemucca of the Paiute nation and the granddaughter of Chief Truckee.
+She was the daughter of Chief Winnemucca of the Paiute nation and the granddaughter of Chief Truckee.
 At 16, Sarah studied at a Catholic school in San Jose, California.
 When the Paiute War erupted between the Pyramid Lake Paiute and the settlers, including some who were friends of the Winnemucca family, Sarah and some of her family traveled to San Francisco and Virginia City to escape the fighting.
 They made a living performing onstage as "A Paiute Royal Family."
-In 1865, while the Winnemucca family was away, their band was attacked by the US cavalry, who killed 29 Paiutes, including Sarah's mother and several members of her extended family.
+In 1865, while the Winnemucca family was away, their band was attacked by the U.S. cavalry, who killed 29 Paiutes, including Sarah's mother and several members of her extended family.

-At 27, Sarah began working in the Bureau of Indian Affairs at Fort McDermitt in 1871 as an interpreter.

-Subsequently, Winnemucca became an advocate for the rights of Native Americans, traveling across the US to tell Anglo-Americans about the plight of her people.
+At the age of 27, Sarah began working in the Bureau of Indian Affairs at Fort McDermit in 1871 as an interpreter.
+Subsequently, Winnemucca became an advocate for the rights of Native Americans, traveling across the U.S. to tell Anglo- Americans about the plight of her people.
 When the Paiute were interned in a concentration camp at Yakima, Washington after the Bannock War, she traveled to Washington, D.C. to lobby Congress and the executive branch for their release.
-She also served US forces as a messenger, interpreter, and guide, and as a teacher for imprisoned Native Americans.
+She also served U.S. forces as a messenger, interpreter, and guide, and as a teacher for imprisoned Native Americans.